Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 [Water Visual Example Blend](https://drive.google.com/file/d/1HH8NMal_PLlXNqpvi0WtGuEHS6iToTy6/view?usp=sharing)      | A blend file showcasing how to create water in a level.
 [Water Physical Example Blend](https://drive.google.com/file/d/195Soo5_U3NRjyUhUa07TcERIPFxCCE2D/view?usp=sharing)    | A blend file showcasing how to create water in a structure-design file.
 [Design Surfaces Example Blend](https://drive.google.com/file/d/1kLZjYTlr6qEZEWkGWQJh-XoEbsAZEuQp/view?usp=sharing)   | A blend file showcasing how to create barriers in a structure-design file.
-[Seams Example Blend](https://drive.google.com/file/d/1-6hDed119giXGNBPEFknJZ6xwc98mPUI/view?usp=sharing)   | A blend file showcasing how to create seams to connect bsps in a structure-seams file.
+[Seams Example Blend](https://drive.google.com/file/d/1PH0-JH7yQaTPDEMQ-U8jCfagD_Rfb--b/view?usp=sharing)   | A compilation of blend files showcasing how to create seams to connect bsps.

 # Multiple skies
 It's possible to use multiple skies in your level by adding a digit to the end of your `+sky` material.
 If we wanted three skies in our level for example we would have the following: